w3c/vc-bitstring-status-list-test-suite/README.md

 ## Implementation
 To add your implementation to this test suite see the [README here.](https://github.com/w3c-ccg/vc-api-test-suite-implementations)
 Add the tag `StatusList2021` to the issuers and verifiers you want tested.
-To run the tests, some implementations require client secrets that can be passed as env variables to the test script.
+To run the tests and to generate VCs, some implementations require client secrets that can be passed as env variables to the test script.
 To see which ones require client secrets, you can check the [vc-api-test-suite-implementations](https://github.com/w3c-ccg/vc-api-test-suite-implementations) library.